Home » Blog » Blog » Small Business » It’s Time To Raise Your Prices – Though Everyone Will Tell You Not To

 No.

-Look, most businesses held the line on price increases over the past few years hoping they could hold onto customers.
+Look, most retailers held the line on price increases over the past few years hoping they could hold onto customers.
 That went for dealers, distributors, manufacturers and retailers.

-But those same people are now realizing the economy has gotten better, so they are looking to recoup the losses they had previously absorbed.
+But those same retailers are now realizing the economy has gotten better, so they are looking to recoup the losses they had previously absorbed.
 That’s why inflation is coming – from everywhere.

 Yet there is this, in my opinion, misguided presumption that price transparency is what it is all about.
 That customers “know what you paid for an item” and know that low prices are the only way you can compete.
 The customer is now the “pricing expert.”